 A personal loan could also be helpful if you want to buy a car.
 Similar to consolidating debt, you'd get the loan proceeds, then write a check from your bank account to cover the cost of the vehicle.
 Aside from cars, you could also use a personal loan to buy boats, motorcycles, trailers, or recreational vehicles.

 Pay for a Wedding

-The average wedding cost more than $44,000 in 2018, according to Brides.com.
-If you don't have that kind of cash laying around, a personal loan could save your big day.
-For instance, you could use a personal loan to cover deposits, pay the caterers and photographer, purchase a wedding gown or tuxedo, cover travel costs for friends and family if you're having a destination wedding or pay for the honeymoon.
+The average wedding costs more than $44,000 in 2018, according to Brides.com.
+If you don't have that kind of cash sitting around, a personal loan could save your big day.
+For instance, you could use a personal loan to cover deposits, pay the caterers and photographer, purchase a wedding gown or tuxedo, cover travel costs for friends and family if you're having a destination wedding, or pay for the honeymoon.

 Take a Vacation

 Even if you're not getting married, you may still want to get away.
-If you have a dream destination in mind that's on the pricey side, you could use a personal loan to cover your expenses.
-That includes your airfare or other travel costs to get there and back, hotel rooms or other accommodations, food, entertainment, souvenirs and any additional costs that might crop up along the way.
+If you have a dream destination is on the pricey side, you could use a personal loan to cover your expenses.
+That includes your airfare or other travel costs to get there and back, hotel rooms or other accommodations, food, entertainment, souvenirs, and any additional costs that might crop up along the way.

 More than half of Americans wouldn't be able to cover an emergency expense using savings.
 If you're still working on your emergency fund, or you have yet to start, a personal loan could help with any financial curve balls life throws your way.

 Other Reasons for Personal Loans

 These are some of the most common reasons for personal loans, but there are other ways to use them as well.
 For example, you might decide to use a personal loan to:

 - Help cover your child's study abroad expenses